 — It is entirely market-driven, meaning it shows you how to plant strategically based on what sells at market and provides precise revenue targeting formulas so that you run your farming operation like any other type of small business; this way you have a steady and predictable income.

-- it outlines a five day work flow, so that you do not burn yourself out keeping a typical "farmer" schedule of 90 hour work weeks
+— It outlines a five day a week harvesting work flow, so that you do not burn yourself out keeping a typical “farmer” schedule of 90 hour work weeks

 Doesn’t SPIN’s intensive growing techniques deplete the soil?

-Intensive relay cropping will give your soil a work out, but because of the sub-acre scale of SPIN-Farming, it is much easier to keep your soil healthy, and at a reasonable cost.
-You can use your rototiller to plow in compost, and individual beds can be amended on a case-by-case basis.
+Intensive relay cropping will give your soil a work out, but because of the backyard scale of SPIN-Farming, it is much easier to keep your soil healthy, at a reasonable cost.
+You can use your rototiller to work in compost, and individual beds can be amended on a case-by-case basis.
 Locally-sourced, all organic amendments can be used that would not be feasible on larger scale farms.
-Many of these amendments are available at local animal feed stores in 50 pound bags, and they are not laborious to apply.
+Many of these amendments are available at local animal feed stores in 50 pound bags, and they are not laborious, or hazardous, to apply.

-What impact will the economic downturn have on SPIN farmers?
+What impact will economic downturns have on SPIN farmers?

-Sustainability – Now that we have seen the consequences of a financial system that is unsustainable, sustainability has more currency and legitimacy.
+Sustainability – Now that we have seen the consequences of the financial system breakdown that occurred in 2008, and the negative health and environmental impacts of large scale industrial agriculture, sustainability has more currency and legitimacy.
 It is no longer just an abstract, moral imperative, and it is spurring permanent changes in how our country operates.
 This can only help SPIN and other farm systems that are based on sound economic and environmental practices.

 Entrepreneurship – Establishing independent businesses will be more attractive since incentives for joining the corporate system have been undermined or removed.
 Striking out on your own carries less risk than it used to, and some of this unleashed new entrepreneurship can be channeled into farming.